A Brief History

 Houdini’s physical condition rapidly declined.
 He experienced pain and difficulty sleeping for days, and when he finally sought medical help, the doctor discovered Houdini had a fever and apparent appendicitis that would require surgery.
 Houdini ignored the doctor and performed (now in Michigan) on October 24, 1926 despite having a fever of 104 °F (40 °C).
 In the aftermath of this final performance of his, he was hospitalized and died, aged 32, on Halloween 1926, his last words being, “I’m tired of fighting.”

 Houdini’s insurance company concluded that the death was due to the incident involving the abdominal blows.
 Nevertheless, an alternative opinion is that a punch could not have ruptured Houdini’s appendix and he was instead already suffering from appendicitis.
 Yet, the mystery of his death does not end with that plausible explanation.
 In 2007, Houdini’s grand-nephew announced a possible exhumation of Houdini’s body to investigate the possibility of vengeful Spiritualists (remember how Houdini tried to debunk them?) murdering the great magician.
-So, was he really killed by a violent punch to the abdomen, was he already suffering from appendicitis, or was he murdered by Spiritualists?
-Please let us know which of the three you believe in the comments below!
+Question for students (and subscribers): So, was he really killed by a violent punch to the abdomen, was he already suffering from appendicitis, or was he murdered by Spiritualists?
+Please let us know which of the three you believe in the comments section below this article.

 For a sound overview on the death of Houdini, please first check out snopes.com.
 If you would like to learn more about other competing viewpoints, see also The Man Who Killed Houdini (about Whitehead) and The Secret Life of Houdini (which includes the Spiritualist murder claim).